michaellaszlo/cursor-maintenance/README.md

 # Maintaining cursor position in same-field formatting

-This package supports several approaches to cursor maintenance, which arises in the following scenario:

-- the user controls a cursor in an input field
-- the user edits the text
-- the text gets formatted by an automatic process
-- the input field is overwritten with the formatted text
+Cursor maintenance is a problem that occurs when you build an input field that allows the user to edit text with the help of a cursor, and also formats the text after user editing.

-Where do you put the cursor in the formatted text?
+After the text has been formatted, where do you put the cursor?
 That is the problem of cursor maintenance.
+This package implements several solutions that vary in accuracy and ease of use.

 # Format-independent cursor maintenance